endlacer/ngx-clipboard/README.md

 It works with angular version 2.0.0 and up

-To make more sense with the future versioning scheme of Angular, the directive selector is now rename to **ngxClipboard**
+To make more sense with the future versioning scheme of Angular, the directive selector is now renamed to **ngxClipboard**

 ## Dependencies

 - If you need to use it on 2.x, please use version 7.x.x.
 - If you need to use it on 4.x, please use version 8.x.x.
 - If you need to use it on 5.x, please use version 10.x.x.
 - If you need to use it on 8.x, please use version 12.x.x.
 - If you need to use it on 9.x, please use version 13.x.x.
 - If you need to use it on 10.x - 12.x, please use version 14.0.2.
 - If you need to use it on 13.x, please use version 15.x.x.
 (Also thanks https://github.com/arturovt for updating & tuning)
--   If you need to use it on 18.x, please use version 16.x.x.
-(Also thanks https://github.com/arturovt for updating & tuning)
+- If you need to use it on 18.x, please use version 17.x.x.
+(Also thanks https://github.com/endlacer for updating & tuning)

 The code are pretty much the same, in v8.0.0 it uses InjectionToken which requires angular4 and above.